Oakland Park, Florida: Government and infrastructure

-Oakland Park is represented by 5 City Commissioners who are elected to serve a 4-year term.
+Oakland Park is represented by 5 City Commissioners, elected to 4-year terms.
 Commission Members may only serve for 2 consecutive terms.
 A Commission Member who has served 2 consecutive terms may not run for election for a 2-year period.

-The City operates under a commission-manager form of government in which the City Manager is appointed by the City Commission, and serves as the head of the City's administration.
+The City operates under a commission-manager form of government in which the City Manager is appointed by the City Commission and serves as the head of the City's administration.

-The City Manager's goals are to provide a capable and inspiring leadership for City staff, to make day-to-day decisions that allow for the most effective use of resources, and to operate in a manner that improves the quality of life for Oakland Park's business and residents.
+The City Manager's goals are to provide capable and inspiring leadership for City staff, to make day-to-day decisions that allow for the most effective use of resources, and to operate in a manner that improves the quality of life for Oakland Park's business and residents.

-The United States Postal Service operates post offices in Oakland Park, including the Oakland Park Post Office at 3350 NE 12th Avenue, the Fort Lauderdale Main Post Office at 1900 West Oakland Park Boulevard, the North Andrews Annex at 3400 North Andrews Avenue (closed), and the North Ridge Annex at 4350 North Andrews Avenue (closed).
+The United States Postal Service operates post offices in Oakland Park, including the Oakland Park Post Office at 3350 NE 12th Avenue, and the Fort Lauderdale Main Post Office at 1900 West Oakland Park Boulevard.